jcorporation/mympd-scripts/Lyrics/README.md

 ### Usage

-1. Import the `lyrics_generic.lua` and `lyrics_providers.lua` scripts.
+1. Import the `Lyrics.lua` and `LyricsProviders.lua` scripts.
-2. Attach the script `lyrics_generic.lua` to the Lyrics trigger to fetch lyrics on demand.
+2. Attach the script `Lyrics.lua` to the Lyrics trigger to fetch lyrics on demand.
 Only the first trigger will be executed.
-3. Edit the `lyrics_providers.lua` to add / remove /change the lyrics providers.
+3. Edit the `LyricsProviders.lua` to add / remove /change the lyrics providers.